-Simply highlight and tag parts of your screenplay within a Category.
+Simply highlight and tag parts of your screenplay within a Category, and they'll be color-coded for you.
 Here's how to break down your script:

 Step 1 — Go to Breakdowns